-In the interest of public health and safety, all students enrolling the professional program of the School of Pharmacy are required to maintain an active registration with the Louisiana Board of Pharmacy and be subject to random drug screening.
-Such tests are conducted by independent laboratories and test results are reported directly to the Board of Pharmacy.
+In the interest of public health and safety, all students enrolling the professional program of the College of Pharmacy are subject to random drug screening.
+Such tests are conducted by independent laboratories and test results are reported directly to the College of Pharmacy.
+Results of random drug screenings will also be reported to Louisiana State Board of Pharmacy.